BenjaminDalziel/ampnet/README.md

 ---

-#### Bilding the Digital Twin of the city of Newport, Oregon, est. pop.
+#### Building the Digital Twin of the city of Newport, Oregon, est. pop.
 10,489.

 Neural networks are trained to represent patterns of human mobility within the city.